76 mm gun M1: Muzzle blast

 The muzzle blast of early 76 mm guns obscured the target with smoke and dust.
 This could prevent the gunner from seeing where the projectile struck.
 The Ordnance Department initially reduced the amount of smoke by using a long primer that gave a more complete burn of the propellant before it exited the barrel.
 The revised ammunition began to be issued for use in August 1944.
 Muzzle brakes, that redirected the blast left and right, were tested in January 1944 and authorized in February 1944, with production starting in June 1944.
 Mid-production guns (M1A1C) were threaded for a muzzle brake, with the threads covered by a protector cap.
 Enough muzzle brakes were produced to allow them to be released onto M4 production lines in the fall.

 For those vehicles that did not have a muzzle brake, once the Armored Force began to accept M4s, it was recommended that tank commanders stand outside the tank and "spot" the strike of rounds to guide the gunner.

 High-explosive capacity

 The situation with the high-explosive shell was that the 3 inch M42 projectile for the 76 mm gun carried a filler of about 0.9 lb of explosives while the 75 mm gun M48 high explosive projectile carried 1.5 lb.
-Far more high explosive ammunition was used by tankers than armor piercing types, the ratio being about 70% HE, 20% AP and 10% smoke overall, The ratio could vary by unit: From August 3 to December 31, 1944 the 13th Tank Battalion fired 55 rounds of M62 APC-T armor piercing versus 19,634 rounds of M42 high explosive.
+Far more high explosive ammunition was used by tankers than armor piercing types, the proportions being about 70% HE, 20% AP and 10% smoke overall, The ratio could vary by unit: From 3 August – 31 December 1944, the 13th Tank Battalion fired 55 rounds of M62 APC-T armor piercing versus 19,634 rounds of M42 high explosive.